Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds

 \paragraph{Metamorphosis} The metamorphosis model can be regarded as a generalization of the flow of diffeomorphisms model, in which the brightness constancy assumption is replaced by a quadratic penalization of the material derivative, which in particular allows for intensity modulations along the trajectories.
-Thus, as a first attempt one could define the metric and the path energy in the metamorphosis model associated with the family of images $(\image(t))_{t\in[0,1]}\colon\overline\domain\rightarrow\R^n$ and a penalization parameter~$\delta>0$ as follows
+Thus, as a first attempt the metric and the path energy in the metamorphosis model associated with the family of images $(\image(t))_{t\in[0,1]}\colon\overline\domain\rightarrow\R^n$ and a penalization parameter~$\delta>0$ are defined as follows

-This shows that the flow of diffeomorphisms model can be seen as the limit case of the metamorphosis model for $\delta\to0$.
+Thus, the flow of diffeomorphisms model is formally the limiting case of the metamorphosis model for $\delta\to 0$.

-However, there are two major problems related with \eqref{eq:firstMetamorphosis}.
+However, there are two major problems related to~\eqref{eq:firstMetamorphosis}.
 Clearly, in general paths in the space of images do not exhibit any smoothness properties---neither in space nor in time.
 Thus, the evaluation of the material derivative~$(\frac{D}{\partial t}\image)^2$ is not well-defined.
 Moreover, since different pairs of velocity fields~$v$ and material derivatives~$\frac{D}{\partial t}\image$ can imply the same time derivative of the image path~$\dot\image$, the restriction to equivalence classes of pairs~$(v,\frac{D}{\partial t}\image)$ is required, where two pairs are equivalent if and only if they induce the same temporal change of the image path~$\dot\image$.

 To tackle both problems, Trouv\'e and Younes~\cite{TrYo05a} proposed a nonlinear geometric structure in the space of images~$L^2(\domain)\coloneqq L^2(\domain,\R)$.
-In detail, for a given velocity field~$v\in L^2((0,1), \mathcal V)$ and an image path~$\image\in L^2((0,1),L^2(\domain))$ the material derivative is replaced by the function $z\in L^2((0,1),L^2(\domain))$ known as the \emph{weak material derivative}, which is uniquely determined by
+In detail, for a given velocity field~$v\in L^2((0,1), \mathcal V)$ and an image path~$\image\in L^2((0,1),L^2(\domain))$ the material derivative is replaced by the function $Z\in L^2((0,1),L^2(\domain))$ known as the \emph{weak material derivative}, which is uniquely determined by

 for $\eta\in C^{\infty}_c((0,1)\times\domain)$.
 Moreover, for all $\image\in L^2(\domain)$ the associated \emph{tangent space $T_\image L^2(\domain)$} is defined as $T_\image L^2(\domain)=\{\image\}\times W/N_{\image}$, where $W= \mathcal V \times L^2(\domain)$ and